simardnick/whm-periodic-table/README.md

-# Periodic Table of Canadian Black History
+# Periodic Table of Canadian Women's History

 This project was created using data from [Parents for Diversity](https://www.parentsfordiversity.com/) in co-operation with [Mr.Ozamiz](https://twitter.com/MrOzamiz) a teacher in Ottawa, ON, Canada.